Arons & Solomon Divorce Lawyers | November 1, 2016 | Articles

 - Consistent Rules.
 Sit down with your ex and discuss key values that you want to instill in your children.
 Children need to follow a routine as it creates a sense of security.

 - Children’s needs come first.
 As co-parents, you both have to follow this key principle: think of the children’s needs first.
 If your children are old enough, you’ll want their input before making key decisions that affect them.
 Never put your children in the middle of a dispute with the other parent, and never use the children to communicate with the other parent.

-At Arons and Solomon, we understand that co-parenting after a divorce is a transitional process.
+At Arons and Solomon Divorce Lawyers, we understand that co-parenting after a divorce is a transitional process.
 That is why we help you with custody options and creating a parenting plan.
-Contact us today to learn more.

 Contact the Bergen County Family and Divorce Law Firm of Arons & Solomon Divorce Lawyers for more help